SMGeller/icwNode/readme.md

-This is the React app for the IT/CS Workshop at University of Florida. https://icw.cise.ufl.edu
+This is the Node app for the IT/CS Workshop at University of Florida. https://icw.cise.ufl.edu

 Start the app in development with "npm start".